-To be proactive and to try and address any inquiries you may have in a timely fashion, we’re providing the information below that summarizes the onboard discussions we’ve had with the Royal Caribbean team as well as the many discussions we’ve had since our tour of the Mariner of the Seas this past January.
+To be proactive and to try and address any inquiries you may have in a timely fashion, we’re providing the information below that summarizes the onboard discussions we’ve had with the Royal Caribbean team as well as the many discussions we’ve had with you all!

 If you haven’t already, please be sure to reach out to us through the contact form at the bottom of this page!

 - Royal Caribbean takes Celiac Disease VERY SERIOUSLY.
 All chefs, sous chefs, bakers, servers, bus boys, etc. will be undergoing specific training to ensure they understand the needs of those with Celiac as well as understand the precautions necessary to eliminate risks of cross-contamination.

 - Royal Caribbean makes their own Gluten Free bread onboard, baked daily each morning in specified ovens.

 - They will be creating special menus with Royal Caribbean’s culinary team to offer guests numerous options daily.
 Inclusive of varying appetizers, entrees and desserts.
 Menus will be reviewed, approved and posted in upcoming months.

 - We will have designated spaces in all dining areas of the ship, as well as in the Windjammer buffet area.
 All areas will be clearly marked with “Celiac Cruise”.

 - Royal Caribbean will be prepared to accommodate additional dietary restrictions in addition to “Celiac Disease”.
 Please make this known when you book your cruise so we can inform the cruise line.